 Maha hotels allowed to reopen from July 8 with 33% guest curb

 The on-going lockdown in the state will be in force till July 31.
-Hotels and other entities providing accommodation services, including lodges, guest houses, etc, outside containment zones, allowed to operate with restricted entry.
+Hotels and other entities providing accommodation services, including lodges, guest houses, among others, outside containment zones, are allowed to operate with restricted entry from July 8, the government said.

 - READ MORE ON: